How to get rid of fleas and stop them biting your cat.

 Done regularly over a year or more, the life cycle of the flea is disrupted and fleas are eliminated.

-Although most cats tolerate spot on treatment quite well, some are sensitive and will suffer side effects such as drooling, twitching or erratic behavious.
+Although most cats tolerate spot-on treatment quite well, some are sensitive and will suffer side effects such as drooling, twitching or erratic behaviors.
 The spot on treatment are insecticides which are nerve poisons to the insect.
 Older cats, kittens or sick cats are more likely to suffer side effects, sometimes quite severe.

 Young children should not be allowed to come in contact with the cat immediately after administering the treatment.

 Dog spot treatment should NEVER be used on cats.
-Cats are more sensitive to poison and some of the medicines that are perfectly safe for dogs are DEADLY to cats.
+Cats are more sensitive to poison and some of the medicines that are perfectly safe for dogs are DEADLY to cats such as Pyrmethrins.

-These pills are not insecticides and do not kill fleas.
-Instead they disrupt the flea life cycle.
-Insect growth regulators prevents the flea from properly completing its lifecycle and causes the flea to eventually die.
-They are flavoured and some cats will take them with no argument at all.
+Some of the pills are flavoured and some cats will take them with no argument at all.
 Others need the usual subterfuge to administer the medicine.

 There are many brands of medicated shampoos that kill fleas on contact.
 It is very effective in the short run and will kill all the adult fleas on the cat.
 Typically the fleas will run to the dry head of the cat and can be picked up.
 Alternatively a ring of wet sudsy shampoo can be made around the neck before the cat is immersed in water thus creating a barrier.